cepxeo/dll4shell/README.md

 ### C++ shellcode launcher

-A collection of DLL runners using various shellcode injection abd obfuscation techniques.
+A collection of DLL wrappers using various shellcode injection and obfuscation techniques.
 Based on the "charlotte" tool and research mentioned in external references.

 ### Execution steps
 ```